Pitcairn Islands stamps

 The recognition for who was responsible for the first

-Pitcairn, spent time on Pitcairn in 1940 and took a keen interest in the
+on Pitcairn in 1940 and took a keen interest in the situation

-on the yacht Vagabondia.
-He discussed with Andrew Young (Pitcairn’s unofficial
+the yacht Vagabondia.
+He discussed with Andrew Young

 The designs for the first issue also had a difficult

-note are the inclusion of Christian and five mutineers (1d and 2/6 stamps) from
+inclusion of Christian and five mutineers (1d and 2/6 stamps) from the print

-the print "The Mutiny on the Bounty" by Robert Dodd (1790), now in
+"The Mutiny on the Bounty" by Robert Dodd (1790), now in the

 Fletcher Christian (1/- stamp) (artist unknown) also in the Dixon